The mass of the Milky Way from satellite dynamics: Method

 \section{Method}

 We present three different methods for inferring the mass of the MW, each based on the following satellite properties: i)~orbital angular momentum, ii)~orbital energy, and iii)~both angular momentum and energy.
 All three methods employ the same principles and steps.
 We focus the discussion on the third method, which combines both $L$ and $E$, and which should give the best mass constraints since it uses the largest amount of information.
-The methods we use are based on the approach of \citet{Li2017ApJ...850..116L}, which we have modified to work with a large sample of haloes and have extended to include realistic observational errors.
+The methods we use are based on the approach of \citet{Li2017ApJ...850..116L}, which we have modified to work with a large sample of haloes and our mass independent DF, \FEL{}.

 We are interested in determining the mass of a host halo starting from the observed position and velocities of a set of $N_{\textnormal{Sat}}$ satellites.
 Each satellite, $s$, has a set of observed phase-space coordinates: